 Energean has also drilled four wells onshore in Egypt.

-Energean Force has been executing the biggest drilling programme in the history of Prinos and has already successfully drilled eight wells (among them an ERD) in Prinos and Prinos North Oil Fields.
+Energean Force has been executing the biggest drilling programme in the history of Prinos and has already successfully drilled nine wells (among them an ERD) in Prinos and Prinos North Oil Fields.

 The rig, which was bought from KC Deutag in 2014 (under the name Glen Esk) has undergone a full refurbishment in the Perama Shipyards, Greece.
 The rig has hull dimensions 321 ft. x 70 ft. x 34,5 ft and it is designed for water depth between 40 ft and 656 ft. while it can drill wells with a maximum depth of 20, 000 ft.